AndreyArduino86/AndreyArduino86/README.md

 - 👋 Hi, I’m @AndreyArduino86
-- 👀 I’m interested inп  программирование на Python, C#
+- 👀 I’m interested in programming in Python, C#
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach: my e-mail andron_kozmos@mail.ru

 <!---
 AndreyArduino86/AndreyArduino86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.